 My Journey to Sweet Relief: “Know Your Rights, and Never Stop Fighting for Them.” | Blog

 As the named plaintiff in Sweet v.
 Cardona, Theresa Sweet has been in the fight for justice since the very beginning.
-Upon learning about our proposed settlement with the Department of Education — automatically approving the borrower defense applications of over 200,000 borrowers and canceling an estimated $6 BILLION — she had a lot to say.
+Upon learning about our proposed settlement with the Department of Education, she had a lot to say.
 Read about Theresa’s journey to #sweetrelief.

 How Corinthian Students Won a $6B Loan Cancellation Battle | Blog

 For over seven years, these borrowers fought tirelessly to Cancel Corinthian.
 Last week, VP Harris joined the Department of Education to finally announce that it would cancel all federal student loans from Corinthian Colleges — relieving more than 560,000 student borrowers of over $5.8 billion in Corinthian debt.

 Myrna Figueroa’s NegReg Comments | Blog